-- B3.10.1 There shall be a Clinical Program Quality Manager to establish and maintain systems to review, modify, and approve all policies and procedures intended to monitor compliance with these Standards and/or the performance of the Clinical Program. - B3.10.2 The Clinical Program Quality Manager shall participate in ten (10) hours of educational activities related to cellular therapy and/or quality management annually at a minimum. - B3.10.2.1 Continuing education shall include, but is not limited to, activities related to the field of HPC transplantation.
+- B3.10.1 There shall be a Clinical Program Quality Manager to establish and maintain systems to review, modify, and approve all policies and procedures intended to monitor compliance with these Standards and/or the performance of the Clinical Program. - B3.10.2 The Clinical Program Quality Manager should have a reporting structure independent of cellular therapy product manufacturing. - B3.10.3 The Clinical Program Quality Manager shall participate in ten (10) hours of educational activities related to cellular therapy and/or quality management annually at a minimum. - B3.10.3.1 Continuing education shall include, but is not limited to, activities related to the field of HPC transplantation.